jcpny1/jcpny1.github.io/_posts/2017-11-17-react_redux_portfolio_project.markdown

 The app, as it stands now, uses Investors Exchange for market data, Alpha Vantage for the Dow Jones Industrial Average, and NewsAPI for headline news.
 I would have preferred feeds that work off CUSIP or ISIN codes instead of symbols, but none were available (for free, that is).
 Once I was effectively communicating with the market data provider’s API, I realized that my app wouldn't do anything usefule if the data feed was down.
-### *Market Data*
+### *Data Caching*
-I needed to cache the latest prices on my end in the event the data feed was not available, so the user would at least have some prices to work with, if not the latest ones.
+I wanted to cache the latest prices on the server in the event the data feed was not available.
+That way, the user would at least have some prices to work with, if not the latest ones.
-Rather than create my own cache service, I used sqlite3 to maintain the latest prices for any equity in a user’s portfolio.
+Rather than create my own cache service, I used sqlite3 to maintain the latest prices.
 I then set out to create seed data for the database.
 Again, to have something to work with if the live feed were not available.
+### *Seed Data*
 The market data vendor provides information on about 9,000 instruments.
 When I used this data for seeding, it took hours to load and created a database of about 200MB.
 Not ideal.